Looking at the World at Low Power

 This year has special meaning for me.

 Fifty years ago, in 1976, I left Iran and came to the United States.
-It was America’s Bicentennial.
-I was a young immigrant arriving in a country celebrating two hundred years of history.
+It was America’s Bicentennial, and I arrived as a young immigrant with my family in a country celebrating two hundred years of independence.
+I still remember our community coming together to celebrate, decorating streets and even painting the fire hydrants with patriotic colors and Bicentennial themes.

-This country welcomed me.
-It educated me.
-It allowed me to become a physician, raise a family, pursue ideas freely, and build a life I could never have imagined as a young man arriving from another part of the world.
+This nation welcomed me, educated me, gave me the opportunity to become a physician, raise a family, pursue ideas freely, and build a life I could never have imagined as a young immigrant arriving from another part of the world.

 2. Begin at Low Power